rauland/iac/README.md

       ▼
 Node / Kubernetes cluster
 ```
-Roles are applied based on tags provided in Terraform, if a node has the `managed` tag, they will automatically be patched.
+Roles are applied based on tags provided by Terraform.
+If a node has the `managed` tag, they will automatically be patched.

+## Limitations
+By the empherical nature of deployments, destroys and scaling.
+Your infrastructure must support DHCP and Auto DNS registration.

 ## Current Features
 - Configuration Management